 Montoring and evaluation of spatially managed marine areas (MESMA)

 November 2009 - October 2013.
-Dr Peter Jones is part of this consortium of researchers around the EU that was awarded a € 6,569K (UCL € 666K) grant under the European Commission's 7th Framework Programme.
-This major study will play a key role in the development and implementation of European policies on marine ecosystem-based management, particularly through marine spatial planning and marine protected area initiatives under the Marine Strategy Directive and the Habitats Directive.
-It will also lead to major contributions to relevant theories/literatures on implementing the ecosystem-based approach to managing our seas.
-Dr Jones is leading the overarching work programme on governance issues, that will analyse different approaches to implementing marine spatial planning, including through marine protected areas.
-The project is led by the Institute for Marine Resources & Ecosystem Studies (IMARES, The Netherlands) and involves 21 research organisations from 12 EU and related countries.
-This project is very relevant to the development and implementation of marine spatial planning (MSP) that is being promoted around the UK through the Marine and Coastal Access Act.
+Dr Peter Jones was part of this consortium of researchers around the EU that was awarded a € 6,569K (UCL € 666K) grant under the European Commission's 7th Framework Programme.
+This major study will play a key role in the development and implementation of European policies on marine ecosystem-based management, particularly through marine spatial planning and marine protected area initiatives under the Marine Strategy Directive, the Habitats Directive and the proposed Maritime Spatial Planning Directive.
+It will also lead to major contributions to relevant theories/literatures on implementing ecosystem-based marine spatial planning.
+Dr Jones led the overarching work programme on governance issues, that analysed different approaches to implementing marine spatial planning, including through marine protected areas.
+The project was led by the Institute for Marine Resources & Ecosystem Studies (IMARES, The Netherlands) and involved 21 research organisations from 12 EU and related countries.

 Current PhD Students